 Preparing For Voluntary Blood Donation in Nigeria

 Blood donation is not just something you decide to do in a few days and delve into it.
-It has very strict rules and guidelines which must be followed for your own safety and that of the person you are donating to.
+It has very strict rules and guidelines that must be followed for your own safety and that of the person you are donating to.

 Do’s and Don’t Before Donating Blood